auto-differentiation/xad/README.md

   </a>
 </p>

-# XAD: Fast, easy automatic differentiation in C++
+# XAD: The fastest automatic differentiation library for C++

 XAD is a high-performance C++ automatic differentiation library designed for large-scale, performance-critical systems.